-14. Related Party Transactions
+15. Related Party Transactions

-The Company engaged Lyearn Inc. ("Lyearn"), a learning management system company that is wholly owned by Ragy Thomas, our Founder, Chairman and Co-Chief Executive Officer as of October 31, 2024, in connection with the provision of digital training services to the Company's employees and certain Sprinklr customers.
-The Company paid approximately \$0.1 million and \$0.2 million to Lyearn in connection with the digital training services provided to employees during the nine months ended October 31, 2024 and 2023, respectively.
-There were no payments in connection with the digital training services provided to employees during each of the three months ended October 31, 2024 and 2023.
-The Company paid approximately \$0.1 million to Lyearn in connection with the digital training services provided to a customer during each of the nine months ended October 31, 2024 and 2023.
-There were no payments in connection with the digital training services provided to a customer during each of the three months ended October 31, 2024 and 2023.
-There were no payments in connection with the digital training services provided to a customer during each of the three months ended October 31, 2024 and 2023.
+The Company engaged Lyearn Inc. ("Lyearn"), a learning management system company that is wholly owned by Ragy Thomas, the Company's Founder and Chairman, in connection with the provision of digital training services to the Company's employees and certain Sprinklr customers.
+The Company paid approximately nil and \$0.1 million to Lyearn in connection with the digital training services provided to employees during the three months ended April 30, 2025 and 2024, respectively.
+The Company made no payments to Lyearn in connection with the digital training services provided to a customer during each of the three months ended April 30, 2025 and 2024.

-The company recognized expenses of \$0.1 million during each of the three months ended October 31, 2024 and 2023 related to the arrangements.
-The Company recognized expenses of \$0.2 million during each of the nine months ended October 31, 2024 and 2023 related to the arrangements.
-As of October 31, 2024 and January 31, 2024, the Company had outstanding payables of \$0.1 million and \$0.2 million, respectively, related to the arrangements.
+The Company recognized immaterial expenses during each of the three months ended April 30, 2025 and 2024 related to the arrangements.
+As of April 30, 2025 and January 31, 2025, the Company had outstanding payables of \$0.1 million related to the arrangements.